Ngiu Kee: History

 During 1996, followed by Wong Yuk Siew's retirement, the Wong family sold the shares of Ngiu Kee.
 Ngiu Kee Corporation (M) Berhad was incorporated in Malaysia on 26 March 1996 as a private limited company under the Companies Act, 1965 in the name of Ngiu Kee Corporation (M) Sdn.
 Bhd.
 In preparation for its listing on the Second Board of Bursa Malaysia Securities Berhad, it was converted into a public limited company on 23 May 1996.

-On July 2010, Ngiu Kee Corporation Bhd. had defaulted on outstanding loans amounting to RM13.96 million due to insufficient funds, and being classified under the regulator’s Practice Note 17 (PN17) category.
+In July 2010, Ngiu Kee Corporation Bhd. had defaulted on outstanding loans amounting to RM13.96 million due to insufficient funds, and being classified under the regulator's Practice Note 17 (PN17) category.
 The outstanding RM13.96 million loan followed an earlier settlement of RM4.32 million by Ngiu Kee Corporation Bhd. to Bank Islam, and also outstanding loans of RM34.39 million from CIMB Bank.

 Shares of Ngiu Kee Corporation Bhd. was last traded unchanged at 11.5 sen on Wednesday for a market capitalisation of RM7.9 million.
 In 2010, the stock had fallen 46.51%, underperforming the FBM KLCI’s 2.8% gain.
 Bank of New York Mellon Corp. was the single largest shareholder in Ngiu Kee Corporation Bhd. with a 9.52% stake.

-During 2011, Ngiu Kee Corporation Bhd faced suspension on July 21 and delisting on July 25 after it failed to submit its regularisation plan to the regulators for approval within the timeframe.
+During 2011, Ngiu Kee Corporation Bhd faced suspension on 21 July and delisting on 25 July after it failed to submit its regularisation plan to the regulators for approval within the timeframe.
 Ngiu Kee share price closed 2.5 sen lower at five sen on Wednesday with 53,200 shares done.